Coronavirus Vaccine

 To honor Edward Jenner for his gift to humanity, Louis Pasteur called

-his invention - Vaccine.
+his invention the vaccine.

 Other examples of success stories:

-for example Yellow Fever Vaccine.
+Take, for example, the Yellow Fever Vaccine.

 Yellow

-fever killed more soldiers in the Spanish- American war of 1868 than
+fever killed more soldiers in the Spanish-American War of 1868 than

 Polio